 Bertrand has been instrumental in the development of ACVB's diversity marketing programs as well as Atlanta's designation as the top city for African-American visitors.
 She was recognized by Atlanta Business Chronicle as one of "Atlanta's Top Hospitality Industry Leaders," by Atlanta Business League as one of "Atlanta's Top 100 Black Women of Influence," by Who’s Who in Black Atlanta Magazine as one of “Atlanta’s Female Powerhouses” and by Black Meetings & Tourism Magazine as one of the "Most Influential African-Americans in the Meetings/Tourism Industry."
-Bertrand is the 2007 recipient of the APEX Award for Distinguished Service from Black Meetings and Tourism Magazine, as well as the "Mecca Award" presented by Welcome Magazine.
+Bertrand is the 2007 recipient of the APEX Award for Distinguished Service from Black Meetings and Tourism Magazine, and the "Mecca Award" presented by Welcome Magazine.

 Bertrand's board affiliations include the Grady Hospitality Academy Industry Advisory Board, Board member of The Grady High School Foundation, the Metro Atlanta Chamber of Commerce Education Committee, the Advisory Board for North Atlanta High School Hospitality Program, the Tourism and Hospitality Advisory Committee of Atlanta Technical College, the Black Women's Film Preservation Project, the BronzeLens Film Festival and Keep Atlanta Beautiful.